Updated – August 2019: Deployment will now work properly even when including additional pip packages in the Function App!

 Pipelines, then click

 Builds and select the current run, we can see what our pipeline is doing.
-After a minute or so, the pipeline should be done:
+After 2-3 minutes, the pipeline should be done:

 Let’s check if our Function shows up in the Azure Portal:

 GetProducts Function shows up in the portal.
 If we select it, we can retrieve the function’s URL through

 From here, we can add another function using

 func new on the command line, commit it, and it should be automatically get deployed to Azure.